 The initial complaint was filed on January 22nd of this year with the Albany Police Department and was in turn assigned case number 22-13-001683.
 The Albany Georgia police report, notarized affidavit's and open letters are attached hereto.

-Review about: Mediacom Technical Support.
+Product or Service Mentioned: Mediacom Technical Support.